avap455/GoGeddesGoWebsite/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

+Directions:
+The big idea or goal of the project
+Unique features of your project
+Screenshots or demos of your project
+Installation instructions (or link to the relevant portion of the README) Download links for your project
+A link to your project’s GitHub page
+Information about you (to the extent you are comfortable) Attribution for any external resources you used

 # You're neat-o!

 In this game you are a Neato Robot.
 Your goal is to traverse the trecherous tabletop to reach the coveted A+ grade.